 Without a doubt, the “California Dream” has now become a “California Nightmare” for most residents of the state.

-Do you live in California?
-If so, perhaps now is the time to move.
 The following are 16 really good reasons to move away from California….

 #1 California Is Run By Elitist Control Freaks That Have No Common Sense At All